-The mission of the American-Pakistan Urdu Studies (APUS) is to deliver Action-oriented Urdu Language skill, diplomatic training and provide the field learning opportunities to the people of Untied States.
+The mission of the Alliance for Pakistan and Urdu Studies ( APUS ) is to deliver Action-oriented Urdu Language skill, diplomatic training and provide the field learning opportunities to the people of Untied States.

-The American-Pakistan Urdu Studies (APUS) is proud to celebrated the First International Urdu Conference at New York University (NYU) only two years after it was founded in 2013.
+Alliance for Pakistan and Urdu Studies ( APUS ) is proud to celebrated the First International Urdu Conference at New York University (NYU) only two years after it was founded in 2013.
 APUS means “reciprocity” and “mutuality”.
 Our Organization works towards the promotion of a culture and a language, with a rich and complex history.
 This history encompasses centuries-long social, ideological, political processes envisioned and articulated through its unique literary and intellectual traditions.
 Raising awareness about these traditions as well as recognizing, re-examining and celebrating them has been the main goal of our organization.
 We focus our efforts in the five national capacity sectors:

 (2) Domestic heritage preservation;